JorgeMaker/SimpleFOCStudio/README.md

 - Clone the repo or download the zip
 - cd to the folder
-- run: pip -install -r "requirements.txt"
+- run: pip install -r "requirements.txt"
 - run: python simpleFOCStudio.py

 On the arduino side you must have the SimpleFOC device executing the motor.monitor () function